DFE-Digital/bat-design-history/app/posts/how-to/2025-01-15-why-we-write-design-histories.md

 4. **Fosters innovation** – Publicly documenting and sharing your work allows others to build on your ideas, potentially sparking innovations and creative solutions.

 In short, writing up your design work benefits you and the broader community by promoting learning, collaboration, and innovation.
-It’s a powerful way to contribute to a culture of openness while advancing your skills and visibility as a designer.
+It’s a powerful way to contribute to a culture of openness while advancing your skills.